 Regardless of your culture or normal eating patterns, eating less meat is easy to bring about and healthier for you.
 For a start, restrict yourselves to just one or two non-vegetarian meals in a week.

-8. Stop smoking
+8. Stop smoking (If you are a smoker)

 Take a resolution to be responsible for your own health and quit smoking.
 Make small changes such as avoiding or restricting daily smoking opportunities with colleagues and avoid buying cigarettes.